Bobby Wagner: College career

-College statistics

 Professional career

 On January 14, 2012, it was announced that Wagner had accepted his invitation to play in the 2012 Senior Bowl.
 He became the first Utah State player to play in the game since Chris Cooley in 2004.
-On January 28, 2012, Wagner played in the Senior Bowl and recorded 22 combined tackles and an interception for Minnesota Vikings' head coach Leslie Frazier's North team that defeated the South 23–13.
+On January 28, 2012, Wagner played in the Senior Bowl and recorded 22 combined tackles and an interception for the North team coached by Leslie Frazier that defeated the South team 23–13.
 He was named the Senior Bowl MVP and was also named the North's Most Outstanding Player.
 Wagner received an invitation to the NFL Scouting Combine, but was unable to attend after coming down with pneumonia.
-On March 30, 2012, Wagner attended Utah State's pro day and impressed scouts and team representatives after performing all of the combine drills.
+On March 30, 2012, Wagner attended Utah State's Pro Day and impressed scouts and team representatives after performing all of the combine drills.
 He displayed his versatility and athleticism throughout his workout and helped solidify himself as a top linebacker.
-His 40-yard dash and broad jump would've finished first among all linebackers in at the NFL combine and his vertical would've tied with Cal's Mychal Kendricks for first.
+His 40-yard dash and broad jump would've finished first among all linebackers in at the NFL combine and his vertical would've tied with California's Mychal Kendricks for first.
 His broad jump was five inches better than any linebacker at the combine and would've finished third among all positions.
 At the conclusion of the pre-draft process, Wagner was projected to be a second round pick by NFL draft experts and scouts.
 He was ranked the fourth best outside linebacker in the draft by NFLDraftScout.com.

 Seattle Seahawks

-The Seattle Seahawks selected Wagner in the second round (47th overall) of the 2012 NFL Draft.
-He is the 11th highest player selected in the NFL draft from Utah State and the highest since Rulon Jones in 1980.
-The Seattle Seahawks also drafted his Utah State teammate Robert Turbin in the fourth round.

-On May 7, 2012, the Seattle Seahawks signed Wagner to a four-year, $4.30 million contract that includes $2.51 million guaranteed and a signing bonus of $1.57 million.